secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ### Exercise: changing keypair on ownership transfer

-We want our NFT to generate a new keypair when it changes ownership.
-Your task is to work what code to add, andwhich function to add this to.
+Our NFT should generate a new keypair when it changes ownership.
+Your task is to work what code to add, and which function to add this to.

 <details> <summary> Hint 1: </summary>
-We have written this commented `// complete this code` where you should be adding code.
-This basically answers the question on where to add the code.
+We have written the comment `// complete this code` at the location you should add code.
 </details>

 <details> <summary> Hint 2: </summary>